ToF-/RentForth/v7/Story.md

 Distinguishing between a {RENT} action and a {CASH} action is important because for a given time we should always perform the {CASH} action before any {RENT} action (e.g we need to update the cash value at time 5, before calculating the profit made at time [5+9]).
 Fortunately this information is already in the key, and the right order is guaranted, too:

-- we can create a {CASH} action key using start time, and 0 as duration.
+- A {CASH} action has its key defined by *start time* and 0 as duration.
-- for a {RENT} action key using start time and rent duration which will always be > 0
+- A {RENT} action key is defined by *start time* and a *duration* which will always be > 0

 Since a key is a 64 bits value, we can split that key in two 32 bits parts (which gives us more than enough room for our start time and duration values).
-Here are the definitions:
+Here are the definitions to encode time and duration into a key and vice-versa:

     : MASK ( b -- m  creates a mask of 32 bits all set to 1 )
         -1 SWAP RSHIFT ;